 How does it work?

-As you lie down on the platform, a large scanning arm will pass over your body to measure your bone density, muscle mass and/or body fat percentage.
+As you lie down on the platform, a large scanning arm will pass over your body to measure your bone density, and/or body fat percentage.
 As the scanning arm glides over your body, low-dose X-rays will be absorbed to produce the desired measurement.

 How to prepare